Swords

 - What is the difference between a broadsword, katana, and saber?

 The broadsword is known for its wide, straight blade, ideal for slashing.
-The katana features a curved, single-edged blade and is designed for precise cutting, while the saber has a curved blade used for both slashing and thrusting, typically seen in cavalry use. - What materials are used to make swords?
+The katana features a curved, single-edged blade and is designed for precise cutting, while the saber has a curved blade used for both slashing and thrusting, typically seen in cavalry use. - What is the best katana sword to buy?

 Swords are commonly made from high-carbon steel, stainless steel, or Damascus steel for the blade.
 Handles may feature materials like wood, leather, or synthetic wraps, providing both durability and grip. - Are swords functional or just for display?